SENJEN 24/7 Mini Santoku – Sharpness in a Compact Size

 How do I maintain my SENJEN 24/7 Mini Santoku?

-The knife can be easily kept sharp using a regular honing steel.
-It is recommended to hand wash the knife and dry it thoroughly after use.
+The knife is easily kept sharp with a standard honing steel.
+We recommend washing it by hand and drying it thoroughly after use.

 What does Santoku mean?

-Santoku means "three purposes" in Japanese and refers to the knife's versatility in cutting vegetables, meat, and fish.
+Santoku means "three purposes" in Japanese, referring to the knife's versatility for cutting vegetables, meat, and fish.